opentofu/opentofu/docs/static-evaluation.md

 A comprehensive guide on e2e testing should be written, see #1536.

+## Common Conceptual Mistakes
+* Modules are "namespaces" not "objects" and can circularly reference each other's vars/outputs as long as there is no loop.

 ## Core Implementation:

-## Overview of original process and structures
+### Overview of original process and structures

 Performing an action in OpenTofu (init/plan/apply/etc...) takes the following steps (simplifed):
 * A command in the command package parses the configuration in the current directory